Priyonuj/mcp-file-navigator/README.md

 - `file-server`: A unique identifier for this particular MCP server
 - `command`: The command to execute (in this case, `node` to run the JavaScript file)
 - `args`: Array of arguments to pass to the command (the path to your server script)
-- `env`: Environment variables to set when running the server
-  - `BASE_DIRECTORY`: Sets the initial base directory for file operations.
-Replace `/path/to/file-storage` with the absolute path to the directory where you want to store and access files.
-This can be anywhere on your system where the process has read/write permissions.
 - `disabled`: Whether this server is currently disabled (false = enabled)
 - `autoApprove`: List of tools that should be auto-approved without requiring user confirmation